FormIt3D/HelloAddIn/README.md

 # HelloAddIn
 HelloAddIn is an add-in example.
+It exposes new JS APIs.
+It also has a FormIt message listener and creates a new custom message.
 To load this plugin, run this in the FormIt console-
 ```
 FormIt.LoadPlugin("https://formit3d.github.io/HelloAddIn");